Your snorkel mask is the most critical piece of equipment for a good day of snorkeling. Your fins are a close second however.

 Using any of these fins will make your day on the water a good one.

-Here is an overview of the fins that came out on top, with full reviews and our buying guide below.
+Here is a feature overview of the fins with full reviews and our buying guide below.

 Best Snorkel and Diving Fins